 - The CEO provides the Board with a progress report on the implementation of the Province's borrowing and debt management programs for the year, staffing and other administrative and operational matters.
-The CEO also reports on the OFA's compliance with applicable government directives. - The Director of Risk Control reports on program exposures and performance as well as exceptions to policies. - Management is kept informed of risk exposures and positions related to the Province's borrowing and debt management programs on a daily basis.
+The CEO also reports on the OFA's compliance with applicable government directives. - The Chief Financial and Risk Officer reports on program exposures and performance as well as exceptions to policies. - Management is kept informed of risk exposures and positions related to the Province's borrowing and debt management programs on a daily basis.